qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_school.jpeg" style="width:80%">

-This is what it looks like from Google Maps.
+This is what it looks like from [Google Maps](https://www.google.com/maps/place/Franklin+K.+Lane+Educational+Campus/@40.6902917,-73.8645477,133a,35y,293.69h,78.3t/data=!3m2!1e3!5s0x89c25ddc4e36a725:0x6e4ff4606d53a322!4m6!3m5!1s0x89c25ddc50dfc009:0xcda0e27930a9b19c!8m2!3d40.6928503!4d-73.8689912!16zL20vMGcwNTRo?entry=ttu&g_ep=EgoyMDI0MDkxOC4xIKXMDSoASAFQAw%3D%3D).

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_school_actual.jpeg" style="width:80%">

 <div class="linebreak"></div>

 * We then see MJ working at `Peter Pan Donut & Pastry Shop`.
-It's a really cool donut shop in Greenpoint, Brookyln, which is also not far from Sunnyside or Long Island City.
+It's a really cool donut shop in Greenpoint, Brooklyn, which is also not far from Sunnyside or Long Island City.
 The studio actually built a fake version of the donut shop on a soundstage in Atlanta.
 And they also recrated the outfit that MJ wears in the movie.
 You can see an interview with the shop's owner in [esquire](https://www.esquire.com/entertainment/movies/a38578901/spider-man-mj-zendaya-peter-pan-donut-shop-response/).

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_peterpan.jpeg" style="width:80%">